sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/dev-experience/index.md

 There is a weekly `sg` hacking hour that Thorsten Ball and the DevX team co-host weekly Fridays from 16:00 UTC to 17:00 UTC for anyone interested in making contributions to [the Sourcegraph developer tool](https://docs.sourcegraph.com/dev/background-information/sg).

-When the hack hour starts, a meeting link will be posted in [#dev-experience](https://sourcegraph.slack.com/archives/C01N83PS4TU).
+When the hack hour starts, a meeting link will be posted in #dev-experience

 To learn more about contributing to `sg`, check out the [contribution guide](https://docs.sourcegraph.com/dev/background-information/sg#contributing-to-sg)!